HamRadioTools/hamradio_tools/docs/security/overview.md

 ## Non-goals

 RCLDX is not designed to be a perfect anti-abuse fortress.
-The goal is to make abuse difficult, visible, and reversible while keeping participation open.
+The goal is to make abuse difficult, visible and reversible while keeping participation open.